-Fig. 7.
-Impact of the network characteristics, the protected failures, and the resilience mechanism on the required backup capacity for restoration, end-toend protection, and local protection.
+Fig. 8.
+Impact of the network characteristics, the protected failures, and the resilience mechanism on the required backup capacity for restoration, end-to-end protection, and local protection.

-Figures 7(a) and 7(b) show the averages of their required backup capacity depending on the network characteristics.
+Figures 8(a) and 8(b) show the averages of their required backup capacity depending on the network characteristics.
 The SPM requires by far the least capacity, followed by ECMP, and SPR.
-Both sophisticated facility backup concepts LRP-SLB and LRP-BPM require more backup capacity than the simple SPR mechanism, but the facility backup reacts within tens of milliseconds while the restoration mechanism reacts only within seconds.
-LRP-SLB comes with less configuration overhead than LRP-BPM, but it requires more backup capacity.
+Surprisingly, LRP-BPM requires about the same backup capacity like SPR, but the one-to-one backup reacts within tens of milliseconds while the restoration mechanism reacts only within seconds.
+LRP-SLD comes with less configuration overhead than LRP-BPM, but it requires more backup capacity.
 Like above, the network size has only little impact while an increasing average node degree leads to a considerable reduction of backup capacity especially for ECMP and SPM that support traffic distribution explicitly.
 The SPM seems to be the most attractive resilience mechanism since it requires the least capacity and it is relatively fast as it implements end-to-end protection.
-However, in contrast to the facility backup, it needs load balancing capabilities and it is not a standardized approach.
+However, in contrast to the one-to-one backup, it needs load balancing capabilities and it is not a standardized approach.